Neuroscience PhD - How to Apply

 To be considered for admission, you must have an appropriate academic background, including a minimum GPA of 3.0 (on a 4.0 scale) during the last two years (junior/senior) of a bachelor’s degree at an accredited college or university.

-Your degree should be in a biological, physical or behavioral science, and you should have taken courses in biology, chemistry, physics, and mathematics.
+Your degree should be in a biological, physical or behavioral science, and you should have taken courses in biology, chemistry and mathematics.
 Neuroscience courses are desirable but not essential.
-Research experience is an advantage.
+Research experience is required.

 A complete application through The Graduate School should include:

 - Payment of the $65 application fee

 - Copies of official transcripts from all colleges and/or universities attended, uploaded by the student (do not mail official transcripts unless specifically requested to do so)

 - 3 letters of recommendation, uploaded through online application system by person writing the reference

 - TOEFL/IELTS score (if applicable) - School Code 2660 - sent directly from the testing agency

 - Personal statement including your reasons for applying to the program, research interests, research experience (not including lab courses), and future goals

 Formal applications for the doctoral program for domestic or international students must be received by Dec.
 1. All supporting documents (transcripts, references, etc.) must be received by Dec.
 15.